 - Aggression and mood swings.
-If an individual’s behaviour is challenged (for instance, if someone supplies evidence that they are exaggerating) then the individual can become accusatory, hurtful, rude, and even violent.
+If an individual’s behavior is challenged (for instance, if someone supplies evidence that they are exaggerating) then the individual can become accusatory, hurtful, rude, and even violent.

-- Other behaviours include: distain, unwillingness to listen to others, vanity, exaggerated masculinity in front of women (men only), boasting, snobbishness, and lying to put others down or make themselves look better.
+- Other behaviors include disdain, unwillingness to listen to others, vanity, exaggerated masculinity in front of women (men only), boasting, snobbishness, and lying to put others down or make themselves look better.